kisaragi-hiu/parinfer-mode/README.md

     (add-hook 'lisp-mode-hook #'parinfer-mode))
   :config
   (define-key parinfer-mode-map
-    (kbd "C-,") #'parinfer-toggle-mode))
+    (kbd "C-,") #'parinfer-toggle-state))
 ```

 # Commands

-- `parinfer-toggle-mode`:   toggle between indent mode and paren mode
+- `parinfer-toggle-state`:   toggle between indent state and paren state
-- `parinfer-diff`:   show how switching to indent mode will modify the buffer
+- `parinfer-diff`:   show how switching to indent state will modify the buffer
 - `parinfer-auto-fix`:   manual trigger for auto adjustment of indentation for the whole buffer (when parens are balanced)

 # Configuration

-- `parinfer-auto-switch-indent-mode`{.verbatim}
+- `parinfer-change-to-indent-state-automatically`{.verbatim}

     Possible values: `nil`{.verbatim} (default), `t`{.verbatim}, `closing`{.verbatim}

-    Switch to indent mode whenever parens are balanced in paren mode.
+    Switch to indent state whenever parens are balanced in paren state.

     Set this to `closing`{.verbatim} to only do so after inserting a closing paren.